Some of the links in this post may be affiliate links.

 Do you have a Philodendron Pink Princess?
 I’m looking forward to placing mine outdoors in the summer so it can really take off.
 If you do place any of your plants outside, be sure to harden them off properly.

-How is your Pink Princess doing?
+How is your PPP doing?
 Comment below!
 I’d love to hear!